 511 also provides AMBER, Silver and Blue Alerts (formerly known as Law Enforcement Officer or LEO Alerts).

 What’s the best way to use 511 in an emergency?

 Plan ahead!
 Check out the recommended Evacuation Routes from the Florida State Emergency Response Team (SERT).
 Then register for a My Florida 511 account and set up one or more personalized evacuation routes.

-During an emergency, you can get real-time information on your planned routes via the 511 phone call or app; or request email or alerts to be sent to you.
+During an emergency, you can get real-time information on your planned routes via the 511 web site or app; or request email or alerts to be sent to you.